dmeador/SRS-multiconfig/README.md

 ## Manual Installation & Setup

-Obtain the ConfigTool.cmd file from github (https://raw.githubusercontent.com/dmeador/SRS-multiconfig/master/ConfigTool.cmd), and place it in your SRS install directory.
+Obtain the ConfigTool.cmd file from github [right-click link, and select "save link as..."] (https://raw.githubusercontent.com/dmeador/SRS-multiconfig/master/ConfigTool.cmd), and place it in your SRS install directory.
 For example (replace username with your-user-name):
 C:\Users\username\DCS\DCS-SRS\DCS-SimpleRadio-Standalone